The Message Trust: History

 The history of The Message is told in Andy Hawthorne's books, The Message 20 - Celebrating Two Decades of Changed Lives, and Diary of a Dangerous Vision.

 The Message Trust has its roots in a week-long youth event that took place at the Manchester Apollo in 1988, Message '88.

 Founder and current CEO Andy Hawthorne together with his businessman brother Simon felt stirred to present the Christian gospel message relevantly to the young people of Manchester and organised a week of mission gigs at the Apollo.
 Message ‘88 attracted over 20,000 young people to hear live performances by bands and artists and a presentation of the gospel message.

 A repeat run in 1989 attracted similar numbers and led to the brothers being approached by a member of one of the bands involved about forming a full-time youth mission to schools.
 ‘Message to Schools’ was the result, formed with the express purpose of taking the gospel to young people in schools through hip hop and dance music.

 As the team continued to develop a sharper focus on Manchester, particularly the toughest areas and estates, the charity expanded their initiatives from just schools work, changing its name to what we know it as today, The Message Trust.

-In more recent years, The Message has expanded into other parts of the UK, and across the world, with Advance Groups meeting in 96 nations across the globe.
+In more recent years, The Message has expanded into other parts of the UK, and across the world, with Advance Groups meeting in 108 nations across the globe.

 World Wide Message Tribe and creative teams

 The Message has a history of engaging young people with a message of hope through creative mission, including the development of popular music.
 The World Wide Message Tribe, later shortened to simply The Tribe, was initially formed to run the schools weeks.
 Demand for the band to play in schools and further afield quickly increased and the Tribe went on to record successful albums which brought international recognition and critical acclaim.

 The Tribe disbanded in 2004, but The Message's schools work has multiplied with new creative teams to reach young people in high schools in Greater Manchester and beyond.

-These have included bands LZ7, Twelve24, Vital Signs, MaLoKai, BrightLine, KineticIV, SoulBox, Amongst Wolves, OTC and NXT Chaptr; theatre company In Yer Face; dance crew Square1; sex and relationships team Respect ME and disability engagement team Enable.
+These have included bands LZ7, Twelve24, Vital Signs, MaLoKai, Blush, BrightLine, KineticIV, SoulBox, Amongst Wolves, OTC and NXT CHAPTR; theatre company In Yer Face; dance crew Square1; sex, relationships and self-esteem team Respect ME.